tristanbatchler/godot4mmo/README.md

 ## To Add a New Packet
 To add a new packet, there are a few places you need to make changes:
 1. Add the packet definition to `shared/packets.proto`
+    > *Note:* all packets must have at least one field, even if it is a dummy field
 1. Generate the packet definitions for the server and client
     * For the server: `protoc -I="shared" --python_out="server/net" --mypy_out="server/net" "shared/packets.proto"`
     * For the client: click the "Compile" button in the Godobuf tab